case/evbogue.com/about.md

 <a href="/odyssey"><img src="/images/theodyssey.jpg" width="210px" class="profile" style="float: right; margin-left: 1em; margin-bottom: 1em;"></a>

-I've been a writing for as long as I can remember.
+I've been a writer for as long as I can remember.
 I deployed my first webpage to Geocities in 1997.
 I was twelve.
 I started [Livejournal](https://en.wikipedia.org/wiki/LiveJournal)ing (one of the first blogging platforms) in 1999.

 I went to NYU (New York University) for dance, but ended up graduating with a degree in Journalism.
 I took the first blogging class at NYU.
 I was hired at [Gawker Media](http://gawker.com/) while I was still at NYU.

-After school, I tried to work at 5th Ave Apple Store in Manhattan, but dropped out to pursue a career as a photo editor at [New York Magazine](http://nymag.com).
+After school, I tried to work at the 5th Ave Apple Store in Manhattan, but dropped out to pursue a career as a photo editor at [New York Magazine](http://nymag.com).
 I worked at Nymag for three years, then I quit to pursue career as a professional writer.

-The next three years, I refer to as [The Odyssey](/odyssey).
-During I wrote four ebooks, as I traveled back and forth from Portland, Brooklyn, Oakland, San Francisco, Boulder, Seattle, Puerto Vallarta, and back to San Francsico.
+I refer to the next three years as [The Odyssey](/odyssey).
+During that time, I wrote four ebooks as I traveled back and forth from Portland, Brooklyn, Oakland, San Francisco, Boulder, Seattle, Puerto Vallarta, and back to San Francsico.
 Most of my [haters](/haters) sprung up during this time.
 Jealousy is just love and hate at the same time.

-The Odyssey ends as the next era begins as I'm circumnvaigating the globe through Singapore, Tokyo, and Berlin looking for the future of technology.

 ***